Vanille-N/fling/README.md

 - although `get_balls` is not as immediate as if `game` were a `ball list`, it remains easy.

 Drawbacks:
-- `game`s cannot be thoughtlessy moved around: deep copies may be costly and shallow copies may lead to unexpected side effects;
+- `game`s cannot be thoughtlessy moved around: deep copies may be costly and shallow copies may lead to side effects;
 - the `game` must be passed down to function calls, since a `ball` on its own is not enough to know its position;
 - every new movement requires updating two hashtables, failure to update one of them may lead to bugs that are extremely hard to identify.
 I have done my best not to separate related updates: calls to any of `Hashtbl.add`, `Hashtbl.remove`, `Hashtbl.update` are grouped together on consecutive lines.